pakmingw/gcpcloudshellinstall/README.md

 2. Launch vim and issuing :PluginInstall to complete the vundle plugin installation.
 Issue :bdelete to exit the buffer and return to vim.

 3. Restart the cloud shell and you should be good to go.

-NOTE: The initial config has unbound Ctrl-B to Ctrl-Q. You can alter this to suit your taste.

 Enjoy!